Steel Truss Design: Advancing Structural Integrity and Aesthetics

 Load Considerations

-In evaluating steel trusses, we meticulously assess various load combinations, including self-weight, dead loads, live loads, roof loads, such as snow load and wind load, as well as gravity loads.
+In evaluating steel trusses, we meticulously assess various applied loads and load combinations, including self-weight, dead loads, live loads, roof loads, such as snow load and wind load, as well as gravity loads.
 These loads are fundamental in determining how forces such as axial forces, shear forces, and bending moments act on the structural elements, influencing the overall design.

 • Dead Load: includes the self-weight of the truss and any permanent fixtures.